Fridah-kalee/leap-year/README.md

-# Jedis Calculator
+# LEAP-YEAR
 ### By Fridah Kalee ,8/03/2022
 ## Table of Content
-Description
+1.Description
-Installation Requirement
+2.Installation Requirement
-Technology Used
+3.Technology Used
-Authors Info
+4.Authors Info
-Contact information
+5.Contact information
-License
+6.License

 ## Description
 This is an application that identifies whether a given year is a leap year.